 Fighting at the Battle of Pyongyang in October and November 1950

-Howard Ballard says he left Pusan after fighting there in August of1950 to fight the North Koreans all the way through Pyongyang, North Korea and up to the Yalu River along the Chinese border.
-He describes fighting the North Koreans at the Battle of Pyongyang in October of1950, he fought the North Koreans without a lot of resistance.
-Howard Ballard saw Chinese captured in November 1950 at the Yalu River, but MacArthur told President Truman that the Chinese were not fighting in the war.
+Howard Ballard recalls leaving Pusan after fighting there in August of 1950 to fight the North Koreans all the way through Pyongyang, North Korea, and up to the Yalu River along the Chinese border.
+He describes fighting the North Koreans at the Battle of Pyongyang in October of 1950, noting there was little resistance.
+He remembers seeing Chinese captured in November 1950 at the Yalu River despite General MacArthur telling President Truman that the Chinese were not fighting in the war.

 Fighting at the Yalu River and Surviving a Land Mine Explosion

-Howard Ballard discusses soldiers getting injured while fighting in the Battle of Pyongyang on Thanksgiving Eve 1950.
-He says US troops headed for the Yalu River down very narrow roads and fought the Chinese until the US troops were pushed back to the 38th parallel.
-Howard Ballard mentions he was near a land mine that exploded which temporarily paralyzed him.
-He says he was sent to a MASH unit, but was soon returned to his unit.
+Howard Ballard discusses soldiers sustaining injuries while fighting in the Battle of Pyongyang on Thanksgiving Eve 1950.
+He recounts how U.S. troops headed for the Yalu River down very narrow roads and fought the Chinese until the U.S. troops were pushed back to the 38th parallel.
+He recalls how a land mine exploded near him and how he experienced temporary paralysis.
+He shares that he was sent to a MASH unit following the explosion but was soon returned to his unit.

 [Beginning of Recorded Material]